 - The ECE Coach/Support Specialist will review the DRDP reports to determine if the objectives for the development and learning are being addressed on the Bi-Weekly Lesson Plan.

 - A Bi-Weekly Lesson Plan reflects individualization for the children at all levels.
 Children will need to be exposed to higher level skills in order to progress.

 - Teachers have a system for observations, data collection and data entry.

 - Teaching staff and Home Visitors will enter children’s observations into DRDP on a weekly basis using the ChildPlus mobile link.

 - Teachers show the relationship between assessment information and bi-weekly planning for the environment, the group, and individual goals of the children on the Bi-Weekly Lesson Plan.

 - The Education Team has a system to ensure that children have sufficient observations to substantiate placement decisions and that all children are observed and included in the individualization process when planning.

-- Teaching staff will collect a pre-determined number of observations per child in each TSG Checkpoint Season.
+- Teaching staff will collect a pre-determined number of observations per child in each DRDP Checkpoint Season.
 Two additional observations are needed if a child is learning English.